-“Pit Bulls” Bad Rap From Half Truths & Uninformed Journalists
+“Pit Bulls” Bad Rap From Half-Truths & Uninformed Journalists

 Fun Paw Care is a big fan of freedom of speech.
-In the United States it is protected by the First Amendment to the United States Constitution and one of the greatest rewards of having your own blog.
-As a Miami certified professional dog trainer (CPDT) and certified dog behavior consultant (CDBC), it is apparent that many irresponsible bloggers and editors will refuse to post your comments and/or critiques if they contrast greatly with their views or ruffle the feathers of the establishment.
-A case in point, is the recently irresponsible blog post and pernicious article written by recalcitrant Stanley Coren, writer for Psychology Today.
+In the United States, it is protected by the First Amendment to the United States Constitution and one of the greatest rewards of having your own blog.
+As a Miami certified professional dog trainer (CPDT) and certified dog behavior consultant (CDBC), it is apparent that many irresponsible bloggers and editors will refuse to post your comments and critiques if they contrast greatly with their views or ruffle the feathers of the establishment.
+A case in point is the recently irresponsible blog post and pernicious article written by recalcitrant Stanley Coren, a writer for Psychology Today.
 I like some of his articles but certainly not this one.
 The title of the article should have read “Dogs That Don’t Bite and People/Journalist That Don’t Listen.”
-Like many authors, Stanley has a case of “selective facts”, and “selective comment posting.”
+Like many authors, Stanley has a case of “selective facts,” and “selective comment posting.”
 In my humble opinion, these are the height of irresponsibility and discouraged.
-Below is my response to Stanley’s myopic half truths about “Pit Bulls” that were not able to be posted after my numerous attempts to do so from several browsers and devices.
+Below is my response to Stanley’s myopic half-truths about “Pit Bulls” that were not able to be posted after my numerous attempts to do so from several browsers and devices.
 I invite you to read his Psychology Today article and then my rebuttal below.
 Stanly’s ad hoc approach and article/argument are atavistic and characterized by unctuous remarks throughout.

 UPDATE: Another example of pure and utter ignorance factually, intellectually, morally and the height of irresponsible journalism is from the recent valueless relic Time article from a neophyte reporter Charlotte Alter.1 While other articles as described below are from “respected” individuals who should know better.